Relintai/rcpp_framework/Readme.md

 # rcpp_cms

+If you want to try it clone https://github.com/Relintai/rcpp_cms_project instead, it will set this up for you.

 This is an experimental project, to implement a html framework in c++, because I'm dissatisfied with every single framework that I've seen or used so far.